-Looking for a world-class dive holiday without the hassle of a long-haul flight?
+Looking for a world-class dive holiday from Asia without the hassle of a long-haul flight?
 Well, you’re in luck.
 Southeast Asia and the Indian Ocean are home to some of the planet’s very best underwater experiences, meaning you don’t have to venture far to enjoy the dive trip of your dreams.

-So read on and explore our hand-picked selection of exceptional dive destinations, all within easy reach from major cities and airports in Asia.
+Read on and explore our hand-picked selection of exceptional dive destinations, all within easy reach from major cities and airports in Asia.

 Indonesia